seosamba/ecommerce/readme.txt

  allitems - Show all filter values without All others group usesort - enable the ability to sort custom filters list usesortvalues - enable the ability to sort custom filters values list.
-May use with "usesort" option only
+May use with "usesort" option only without-option-counter - Allow to hide counter next to the filter item

 10. Wishlist widget:
 a. {$storewishlist:addtowishlist:{$product:id}[:htmlclass:class class2 class3[:btnname:sometext[:profile]]]]}